steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

-For the application protocols to work with a given data, we need a pair between an IP address and a logical port to create a socket address for socket communication (besides of course, the socket itself). ns-3 supports two sockets API for user space applications.
+For the application protocols to work with a given data, we need a pair between an IP address and a logical port to create a socket address for socket communication (besides of course, the socket itself). ns-3 supports two sockets APIs for user space applications.
 The first is ns-3 native, while the second (which is based on the first) resembles more a real system POSIX-like socket API.
 For further information about the differences, please refer to ns-3's `socket implementation <http://www.nsnam.org/docs/release/3.20/models/singlehtml/index.html#document-network>`_.
 We will focus on the ns-3 socket API variant.

-The first two lines are meant to create the socket type from a lookup search given by the name ``UdpSocketFactory`` and create this type of socket on the receiver and the transmitter.
+The first two lines are meant to create the socket type from a lookup search given by the name ``UdpSocketFactory``.
+They create this type of socket on the receiver and the transmitter.
 We have chosen the previous socket type in order to represent a UDP connection that sends RLNC coded packets.
 Then, we create the local socket address for binding purposes.
 For it, we choose the default